Rooting my life

 • type adb sideload /path/to/lineage-22.1-20250405-nightly-bluejay-signed.zip

-All my life, the flashing would complete at ~47% progress it always gives an error like "Total Xfer: 0.00X" if you get the same error, it means that the ROM has been flashed successfully dont worry about it.
+• Note: all my life, the flashing would complete at ~47% progress and then show an error like "Total Xfer: 0.00X".
+If you get the same error, it usually means the ROM has been flashed successfully.
+Do not worry about it.

 • after that you will see a message to flash additional packages before rebooting, select that because we still have to flash the GApps package.